 Before its September 1, 2014 update, the logo was a bit crowded and featured many textures and gradients.

-On the other hand, after the redesign, the logo is flat and clean, but it also utilizes multiple bright colors to reflect their brand while using white space to highlight key aspects of their logos, such as the bite-mark.
+On the other hand, after the redesign, the logo is flat and clean, but it also utilizes multiple bright colors to reflect its brand while using white space to highlight key aspects of its logos, such as the bite mark.

 This is just one example of how digital marketers can use this flat design trend to create an aesthetically pleasing website that reflects their brand without being too distracting.